fferegrino/tad-discourse-classification/README.md

 ![Table 3](https://i.imgur.com/LlPA7HS.png)
 Table 3.
 F-1 scores for each subreddit under the combination LogisticResgession-CountVectorizer

-An idea I have about why the CountVectorizer outperformed the rest of the document is that there some words that are words that are useful and lose influence when they are vectorised using the TfidfVectorizer and thus, this represent a degradation in the classifier performance.
+An idea I have about why the CountVectorizer outperformed the rest of the document is that there some words that are words that are useful and lose influence when they are vectorised using the TfidfVectorizer, and thus, this represents a degradation in the classifier performance.

 ## Q2.
 Parameter tunning